 One particularly effective way to grow your network through existing customers is to adopt a social selling approach (using social media to engage with online communities).
 This can boost your visibility to secondhand connections.
 For reference, 65 percent of salespeople who use social selling fill their pipeline, compared to 47 percent of reps who do not.

 In 2000, two psychologists carried out an experiment at an upscale food market.
-On one day, shoppers were shown a gourmet jam stall with 24 different flavors.
-On another day, they were shown only six different flavors.
+On one of the days, shoppers saw a gourmet jam stall.
+The stall had 24 different flavors on offer.
+Another day, the shoppers saw only six different flavors.

 While the stand with 24 flavors received the most attention and footfall, these people were actually only 10 percent as likely to buy something as the shoppers who came across the six-flavor stand.